Afonso Gonçalves Baldaia: First expedition

-In 1434 (or 1433) one of Prince Henry's household squires, Gil Eanes, sailed past Cape Bojador, the physical and psychological barrier which European sailors had long considered the non plus ultra of navigation.
+In 1434 (or 1433) one of Prince Henry's household squires, Gil Eanes, sailed past Cape Bojador, in present day Western Sahara, the physical and psychological barrier which European sailors had long considered the non plus ultra of navigation.
 In the follow-up trip of 1435, Henry sent Eanes out again, this time accompanied by a second ship, a barinel under the command of Afonso Gonçalves Baldaia, with instructions to explore the coast beyond Bojador.

 There is scant information on the barinel, other than that it was a new deep-hulled, two-masted sail-and-oar-powered ship, larger than Eanes's single-mast barca and said to be especially designed for coastal exploring (and thus might have already had a lateen sail in the mizzen mast).
 Unlike Eanes, there is no indication that Baldaia had any prior maritime experience.

 Eanes and Baldaia sailed as far south as Angra dos Ruivos (Garnet Bay), named after the shoals of sea robin (ruivo) they found there), some 50 leagues (250 km) south of Cape Bojador.
 Sailing primarily along the largely deserted coast of the Western Sahara, Eanes and Baldaia saw some traces of human presence - footprints of men and camels - but encountered no one on this expedition.